IsaacVerm/mad-trick-explainer/README.md

 Tests are divided by component.
 For example there are `magician-list.spec.js` and `trick-list.spec.js` test files because there are also `magician-list` and `trick-list` components.

+### Docker

+Tests can be run using Docker as explained in [this post](https://www.cypress.io/blog/2019/05/02/run-cypress-with-a-single-docker-command).

 ## Backend

 The backend is not the focus of this project.
 I chose Flask just to have something up and running quickly so I'd be able to play around with the Angular `HttpClientModule`.